umlaeute/v4l2loopback/README.md

 you could also have a look at the ChangeLog (which gets automatically generated and might only be of limited use...

 # ISSUES
 for current issues, checkout https://github.com/umlaeute/v4l2loopback/issues please use the issue-tracker for reporting any problems

 # DEPENDENCIES
-The v4l2loopback module is a *kernel module*.
-In order to build it, you *must have* the kernel headers installed that match the linux kernel with which you want to use the module (in most this will be the kernel that you are currently running).
-Please note, that kernel headers and kernel image must have *exactly the same* version.
-For example, `3.18.0-trunk-rpi` is a different version that `3.18.7-v7+`, even though the first few number are the same.
+the v4l2loopback module is a *kernel module*. in order to build it, you *must have* the kernel headers installed that match the linux kernel with which you want to use the module (in most this will be the kernel that you are currently running). please note, that kernel headers and kernel image must have *exactly the same* version. for example, `3.18.0-trunk-rpi` is a different version that `3.18.7-v7+`, even though the first few number are the same.
-(Modules will be incompatible if the versions don't match.
-If you are lucky, the module will simply refuse to load.
-If you are unlucky, your computer will spit in your eye or do worse.)
+(modules will be incompatible if the versions don't match. if you are lucky, the module will simply refuse to load. if you are unlucky, your computer will spit in your eye or do worse.)

 # BUILD
 to build the kernel module run: